Fill and sign W9 (2021) online and download in PDF.

 What is Form W-9?

 Form W-9, Request for Taxpayer Identification Number and Certification, is a form by the Internal Revenue Service (IRS), the federal tax agency of the United States.
 Companies that hire self-employed workers use it for tax-filing purposes, such as to report income and payments made to the worker.

-Entities and individuals who are required to file an information return must obtain the Taxpayer Identification Number (TIN), Social Security Number (SSN), Individual Taxpayer Identification Number (ITIN), Adoption Taxpayer Identification Number (ATIN), or Employer Identification Number (EIN), to report amounts paid to hired self-employed professionals.
+Entities and individuals who are required to file an information return must obtain their correct Taxpayer Identification Number (TIN), Social Security Number (SSN), Individual Taxpayer Identification Number (ITIN), Adoption Taxpayer Identification Number (ATIN), or Employer Identification Number (EIN) to report amounts paid to hired self-employed professionals.
 When an entity or a business sends Form W-9 to a freelancer, independent contractor, or consultant, the recipient has to provide his or her personal and financial information, as required in the form.

 Where to get Form W-9?

-You may download and print a copy of Form W-9 from the official IRS website that you can fill out manually.
-For your convenience, you can electronically fill out Form W-9 using a PDF filler application, such as PDFRun.
+You may download and print a fillable W9 form from the official IRS website that you can fill out manually.
+For your convenience, you can electronically fill out Form W-9 using a PDF Form filler application, such as PDFRun.

 How to fill out Form W-9?

-Form W-9 is a single-page form that consists of three sections.
+The W-9 Form is a single-page form that consists of three sections.
 Answer it accurately and correctly to avoid any problem with the IRS.